PM - Integration Management

 Question 8 |

-D | Project selection. |
+D | Project scope statement, requirements, organizational process assets. |

 Question 8 Explanation: